kubaseai/trade-enrichment-task/README.md

 * There is no HTTPS configured.
 * There is no (HTTP Basic) authorization.
 * There is no reloading of product id-name dictionary.
-* Application wasn't prepared for GraalVM native build and there is no Dockerfile for building container
+* Application wasn't prepared for GraalVM native build and there is no Dockerfile for building container.

 ## Ideas for improvement if there were more time available.
-* Remove limitations listed above by providing more comprehensive implementation
+* Remove limitations listed above by providing more comprehensive implementation.
-* Plug in Your Kit Java Profiler to see if speed-up or more conservative memory usage is possible
+* Plug in Your Kit Java Profiler to see if speed-up or more conservative memory usage is possible.
-* Enable observability: Actuator/OpenTracing/OpenTelemetry
+* Enable observability: Actuator/OpenTracing/OpenTelemetry.
+* Select better servlet runtime (Tomcat vs Jetty vs JBoss) when it comes to performance (highest throughput, lowest CPU and memory usage).